Naza (rapper)

 Jean-Désiré Dimitri Sosso Dzabatou ([ʒɑ̃ deziʁe dimitʁi soso dzabatu]; born 26 May 1993 in Amiens), better known by his stage name Naza ([naza]), is a French rapper and singer of Congolese descent.
-He is signed to Bomayé Musik and has released three albums, Incroyable (2017), C'est la loi (2018) and Bénef (2019).
+He is signed to the record label Bomayé Musik.
+Naza has released three albums: Incroyable (2017), C'est la loi (2018), and Bénef (2019).
+He is also known for collaborating frequently with fellow French rapper KeBlack.

 Career

 Born in Amiens, his family soon moved to Creil, where they operated a nganda, Congolese style bar-restaurant.
 He started music early, including cooperating with Cédric Matéta Nkomi, also of Congolese origin, a childhood friend later known as KeBlack and Isaac Ryler.

 In 2014, with KeBlack seeing success online and through a collaboration with Youssoupha, he proposed his friend Naza to be featured in a number of releases and to be signed with the label Bomayé Musik, Youssoupha's label.
 "Gater le coin" became Naza's debut solo hit in 2016 followed by "La débauche" and "A gogo" in 2017.
 "MMM (Mouiller le maillot et mailler)", a soccer-themed song became a big hit for Naza with the inclusion of Brazilian Neymar and Ivory Coast player Serge Aurier.
 Naza also co-wrote "Bazardée", a hit for KeBlack in 2016 peaking at number seven on the French Singles Chart.

 His debut album Incroyable in 2017 was certified gold.
-The follow up album was C'est la loi in 2018 both on Bomayé Musik.
+The follow-up album was C'est la loi in 2018 both on Bomayé Musik.